mmbman/Katagiri/1986-10-31-Tiantai-Buddhism-Talk-1.md

 **Katagiri Roshi:** You will find a book, *Saicho*, who was a founder of Tendai in Japan.

-**Question:** Something seems fishy, historically, because in our lineage there’s 14 people between Nagarjuna and Bodhidharma, but in the Tendai lineage there’s only four. *[He laughs.]* Either Zen people lived short, or they lived very long... *[Katagiri Roshi laughs.]* It’s not historical.
+**Question:** Something seems fishy, historically, because in our lineage there’s 14 people between Nāgārjuna and Bodhidharma, but in the Tendai lineage there’s only four. *[He laughs.]* Either Zen people lived short, or they lived very long... *[Katagiri Roshi laughs.]* It’s not historical.

-**Question:** Didn’t Nagarjuna live 500 years?
+**Question:** Didn’t Nāgārjuna live 500 years?

-**Katagiri Roshi:** No, historically, we believe Nagarjuna lived [...]
+**Katagiri Roshi:** No, historically, we believe Nāgārjuna lived [...]
 150 to 250.
 So 100 years old. *[Unintelligible.]*

 #### 58:10